 When a storm is within hours of making landfall, employees should be in the final stages of preparation.
 If they haven’t evacuated, they should be stocked up on water and supplies and monitoring current weather reports (every 30 minutes to stay up to date).

 In terms of hurricane preparedness for your business, you should have data backed up and have locked down ways to maintain and restore operations.
-These include equipping your workplace with uninterruptible power supply: batteries/generators for power outages and gasoline-powered pumps to keep lower levels of the structure from flooding.
+These include equipping your workplace with an uninterruptible power supply: batteries/generators for power outages and gasoline-powered pumps to keep lower levels of the structure from flooding.

 Emergency hurricane communications: Instruct employees to follow the guidance of weather specialists.
 They should stay indoors and away from windows—shattered glass and flying debris could be deadly.